Share This Article

 Not all returns are created equally, though.
 Before the pandemic, the average value of all returned goods was $400 billion.
 As ecommerce steals more and more market share, spurring more and more returns, that dollar size will only continue to grow.

-While that seems like a lot of money that retailers would fight against giving back to customers in exchange for returned purchases, the reality may surprise you.
+While that seems like a lot of money that online retailers would fight against giving back to customers in exchange for returned purchases, the reality may surprise you.
 When it comes to telling customers what to do with items they want to return, the new strategy is simple: keep it.

 It’s estimated that the average return represents 30% of the purchase price, however, the average profit margin for an online order is only 10%.
 The math looks awful when you consider that there’s ultimately a 20% net loss on every online order that gets returned.

 Minimizing your online returns can be a crucial part of any successful ecommerce program, but finding the ideal solution for doing so is tricky.
-Almost 80% of consumers expect free return shipping from the brands they buy from, so the solution isn’t as simple as nixing free return shipping or applying restocking fees.
+Almost 80% of consumers expect free return shipping from the brands they buy from, so the reverse logistics solution isn’t as simple as nixing free return shipping or applying restocking fees.
 To do right by your customers, a solution needs to do right by them while also considering your bottom line and ecommerce trends.

 Ecommerce Brands Nailing the Returns game